 Financial Opportunity Centers (FOC)

-Neighborhood Allies, with technical support from Local Initiatives Support Corporation (LISC) and financial support from local partners, launched three Financial Opportunity Centers (FOC) in January 2015 in/around Pittsburgh to help low and moderate income families build assets and attain financial stability and upward mobility.
+In 2015, with technical support from Local Initiatives Support Corporation (LISC) and financial support from local partners, we launched three Financial Opportunity Centers (FOC) in/around Pittsburgh to help low and moderate income families build assets and attain financial stability and upward mobility.

-Since launching in 2015, our local network of FOCs have provided bundled services to over 1000 individuals.
-719 people have obtained employment and 380 have increased their net income.
-Read our 2015 Financial Opportunity Center Impact Statement to learn more and meet some local folks benefiting from the services provided at FOCs in Pittsburgh!
+Since launching in 2015, our local network of FOCs have provided bundled services to nearly 2000 individuals.
+Over 1000 people have obtained employment and over 550 have increased their net income.
+Read our 2017 FOC Impact Statement to learn more and meet some local folks benefiting from the services provided at FOCs in Pittsburgh!

-Families across the Pittsburgh region have a new resource to achieve financial stability with the formation of three FOCs that formally launched in early 2015.
 Based on the Center for Working Families model developed by The Annie E. Casey Foundation, FOCs provide an integrated or “bundled” set of three core services: 1) employment services, 2) financial education and coaching, and 3) access to income supports.
 For more information visit the LISC FOC Network Website.